 If there's a better urban beach in the country we'd like to know about it, Bournemouth's long stretch of gently shelving sand is as glorious a beach-bumming location as you'll find.
 It's varied too: some sections can be reached by wooded valleys known as chines.
 But wherever you are it's clean and safe for children, and clearly marked sections for dog walking, and a decent place to eat or drink is never more than five minutes' away.

 On this part of the south coast, a sandy beach like this is a rarity.
-Clamber up the big Camber dunes and you can take in the immensity of it all before stripping to your Speedos and tripping through the shallow waves before diving in.
-Or, as many do, you can just walk the dog, afterwards repairing to the fab Gallivant for a slap-up lunch.
+Just outside the historic and picturesque port town of Rye amber up the big Camber dunes and you can take in the immensity of it all before stripping to your Speedos and tripping through the shallow waves before diving in.
+Or, as many do, you can just walk the dog, before a slap-up lunch.

 The sweeping sands and dunes of Daymer Bay in Rock are beloved of kids, sun-worshippers and windsurfers alike, and just behind the beach is the perfectly rounded grassy knoll of Brae Hill – a great place for a picnic.
 The beach is dog-friendly too, and there’s a car park and refreshments available.